Samantha Barning

-Samantha Barning (born 28 June 1989) is a Dutch badminton player.
-She can play either in singles or in doubles.
+Samantha Barning (born 28 June 1989) is a former professional Dutch badminton player.
+She could play either in singles or in doubles.
 She won bronze medals at the 2014 European Championships in the mixed doubles with Jorrit de Ruiter, and at the 2016 European Championships in the women's doubles with Iris Tabeling.
 Barning also featured in the Dutch women's team that won bronze at the 2012 European Women's Team Championships.
+She won the Dutch National Mixed doubles title in 2010 with Dave Khodabux and the Women's doubles title in 2013 with Eefje Muskens.